Blog | Entrepreneurship

 If any of these examples rings true, then you have to find a way to banish this dirty word from your vocabulary — and, more importantly, from your subconscious.
 Fear holds you back from reaching your financial dreams, from growing both personally and professionally, from reaching your true potential, and from living your best life.

 Why do we give fear so much power and let it paralyze us from making changes and moving forward?
 Because most people are risk-averse, and want to avoid embarrassing mistakes or painful lessons.
-I get that, but a certain level of fear is normal — even helpful.
+Sure, we get that, but a certain level of fear is normal — even helpful.
 But there’s a fine line you must straddle between being overly cautious and completely carefree.

 3 tips for overcoming fear